 To help us all recognize the signs of mental health crises, Public Health Operations and the Office of Health Promotions are partnering with NAMI to provide Mental Health First Aid training for faculty, staff and students.
 If interested in participating in future training, please contact email@example.com

 Ohio University has taken steps to provide students with resources related to mental health, especially in the last few years.
 Often those in times of behavioral health crisis struggle to seek out much-needed aid.
-The Student Review and Consultation committee provides a pathway allowing for those around affected individuals to help them get help when they need it most.
+The CARE Team provides a pathway allowing for those around affected individuals to help them get help when they need it most.
 Students can also get involved in the Bandana Project, where students pledge to talk about mental health and suicide openly and help their peers feel supported.
 Those taking the pledge wear a bandana and can help others connect with mental health resources.
 Students can also directly connect with Counseling and Psychological Services in times of need.

 For a more holistic approach, OHIO also has the THRIVE initiative, focused on generating a positive sense of well-being in all students and faculty.
 It recognizes the need for a more personal approach in every individual case.
 You can view the initiative and take steps to improve your and your campus’ well-being at https://www.ohio.edu/well-being.

 For those looking to take an active stance in the fight against suicide by giving others counsel, training for the purpose of working at these hotlines is becoming available.
 Ohio has the goal of being able to serve 90% of all crisis calls and texts coming from Ohio residents by Ohio residents.
 Training is available online through The Ohio State University College of Social Work, with more to eventually come.